exonum/exonum-doc/src/advanced/consensus/consensus.md

 _Proof-of-Lock_ (_PoL_).
 Nodes should store PoL.
 The node can have no more than one stored PoL.

-- We will say that PoL is more than recorded one (has a higher priority), in cases when 1) there is no PoL recorded 2) the recorded PoL corresponds to a proposal with a smaller round number.
+- We will say that *PoL is greater than recorded one* (has a higher priority), in cases when 1) there is no PoL recorded 2) the recorded PoL corresponds to a proposal with a smaller round number.
 So PoLs are [partially ordered][partial_ordering].